adtripp/Tripp_et_al_cacnes_phage_defense/README.md

-This project is part of my postdoctoral research in the Lieberman Lab (https://lieberman.science/research/).
+This project is part of my doctoral research in the Lieberman Lab (https://lieberman.science/research/).

 Overview